Saint Philip Greek Orthodox Church

 A new white single bed sheet or crib sheet

 A new white hand towel

 A bottle of olive oil (at least 8.5 oz.)

 One large decorated baptismal candle & two or three small decorated candles

 Honorarium (recommended) donation of $50/each to the Chantor and the Sexton (responsible for setup and basic cleanup after the service).
 This is often the same person, so please confirm with the office how many helpers will be present.

 After the Baptism

 By custom, three days after the Baptism the child is bathed in a tub.
-The water from this tub must not go in any drain but poured around the foundations of the home or in an area where no one would walk.
+The water from this tub must not go in any drain but poured around the foundations of the home, a planter, or in an area where no one would walk.
 Care must also be taken with the towels and sheets that were used during the Baptism.
-These also must be rinsed in a tub before washing conventionally.
-The water should be disposed of in the same manner mentioned above.
+These also must be rinsed in a tub before washing conventionally; the rinsing water should be disposed of in the same manner mentioned above.